Foot-in-the-door technique: Examples

 In all four cases, it is actually easier to remain consistent with the first request by denying the second than by accepting it.
 For example, in the first request, the requestee has already agreed to a precise one-hour time period and if immediately asked, likely will not agree to a different time period.
 However, if there is a delay of days or weeks between the requests, they are more likely to be received favorably.

+Case study

+In a well-known study demonstrating the foot-in-the-door technique, Freedman and Fraser (1966) contacted individuals on behalf of the American Cancer Society.
+Participants in the experimental group were first asked to answer a few simple questions about cancer—a small and non-intrusive request.
+A few days later, these same individuals were asked if they would allow volunteers to visit their homes to collect donations for the cause.

+The results showed that individuals who had complied with the initial small request were significantly more likely to agree to the larger, follow-up request compared to those who had not been approached earlier.
+This study supports the idea that initial compliance creates a self-perception of helpfulness or support, increasing the likelihood of consistent behavior when presented with a larger commitment.

 Applications to everyday life

 There are a number of studies concerning the foot-in-the door technique and charitable donations.
 For example, Schwarzwald, Bizman, and Raz (1983) investigated the effectiveness of the FITD technique for door-to-door fundraising.
 In their study, some of the participants were first asked to sign a petition before being asked to make a donation to the organization (foot-in-the-door condition).
 Others were not asked to sign a petition before making a donation (control condition).
 The request to sign a petition was made two weeks prior to the request to make a donation.
 They found that a greater percentage of people made a donation in the foot-in-the-door condition than in the control condition.
 Also, they found that making the small request to sign a petition resulted in more money being donated than not making this request.

 The findings from scientific studies on the foot-in-the-door technique have been mixed.
 Although some studies have found that the FITD technique can increase donations, other studies found no statistically significant effect for the technique on donations.